open import 1Lab.HLevel

 Groupoid structure🔗

 The first thing we prove is that paths in sigmas are sigmas of paths.
-The type signatures make it clearer:
+The type signatures make it clearer, and this is easy to prove directly, because paths in cubical type theory automatically inherit the structure of their domain types:

 : {A : I Type ℓ} {B : (i : I) A i Type ℓ₁}